BayAreaMetro/travel-model-two/netbuild.md

 #### Step 2: Add the location of Citilabs Cube's `RUNTPP.EXE` to your system's `PATH` environment variable.

+This is so that Windows will know where this executable is when *NetworkWrangler* tries to run it in order to build networks.
 Again, you’ll need to know where Cube's `RUNTPP.EXE` is installed.
 Below is an example command assuming `RUNTPP.EXE` is installed in `C:\Program Files (x86)\Citilabs\CubeVoyager`.
 Adjust the command according to the location of your `RUNTPP.EXE`.

 ``` dosbatch
 C:\>set PATH=%PATH%;C:\Program Files (x86)\Citilabs\CubeVoyager